OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 This section describes how to create readable labels on UI Patterns, such as a button or a link.

-To create a label, proceed with the following steps:
+To create a label, do the following steps:

 1. Select the UI element on the screen.
 1. On the **Properties** tab, go to the **Attributes** section.